mattyoung101/slingshot/README.md

 # Slingshot - SystemVerilog LSP
-**Slingshot** is a **work in progress** language server for the **SystemVerilog** hardware description language.
+**Slingshot** is a language server for the **SystemVerilog** hardware description language, with a focus on accurate multi-file completion.
+The overarching goal is to make SystemVerilog as intuitive to edit as C++ or Python.

-It also partially supports **Verilog**.
+Compared to other SV LSPs, the main feature that Slingshot brings to the table is a powerful completion system, backed by ANTLR, that supports multi-file projects through automatic indexing.
+Slingshot also supports instant linting, backed by Verilator.

-Slingshot is written in Kotlin and runs on a Java 17 compliant JVM or higher.
+Slingshot is written in Kotlin and runs on a Java 17 JVM or higher.

-Although there are a few existing LSPs for SystemVerilog, I decided to create Slingshot specifically with a focus on completion, which some existing SV LSPs are lacking.
-Slingshot's goal is to create the ultimate SystemVerilog LSP, with all the features you know and love from mature LSPs like clangd and pyright.
-This is a pretty ambitious goal that I may not actually be able to achieve, but here's to trying!

-### Current state
-Slingshot is almost stable, but still a work in progress.
-Right now, it is capable of providing Verilator linting and a fair amount of completion, including multi-file completion.
-I'm working on adding more completion items and stabilising the server.
-It's probably useful in moderately complicated SystemVerilog projects right now - feel free to give it a spin!

-The big feature that remains to be implemented is multi-file support, so you can reference modules in other files.
-Currently, Slingshot does not understand this, but works pretty well for single files.

-### Timeline
-Slingshot is currently in active use by myself while working on my thesis project, which is implemented entirely in SystemVerilog.
-So, rest assured, over the 1.5 years or so it *should* receive constant improvements and updates.

-During the university semester, my time is extremely limited, and I'm not really able to work on this program.
-I have more time to work on it over the holidays and whenever my workload is light.
-All in all, I am hoping to get Slingshot fully functional by no later than June 2024, so I can use it to develop my thesis.

-**Author:** Matt Young (m.young2@uqconnect.edu.au)

-## Currently implemented features
+## Features
-This is the list of _currently_ implemented features.
-See below for the full list of design goals and planned features.

 - Diagnostics (powered by Verilator)
-  - Fully in-memory, does not write any temp files to reduce disk thrashing
+  - Fully in-memory, does not write any temporary files to disk
 - Completion (powered by ANTLR)
   - Context-sensitive completion based on cursor's position in the ANTLR parse tree
   - Slingshot is aware of both line and block comments, and does not suggest completions when you are inside a comment
   - Completion for "variables" (logic, wire, etc) and ports in the current module
-  - Completion for various keywords, e.g. `always_ff`, `always_comb`, `posedge` (snippet support to auto-complete the entire block TBA)
+  - Completion for language keywords, e.g. `always_ff`, `always_comb`, `posedge`
+  - Snippets for various blocks, e.g. `always_ff`, `always_comb`, `case`, `if`
   - Completion for macros
 - Cross-file completion
   - Slingshot can complete modules, enums and macros declared in other files
+  - Every include path specified in the config file is searched and indexed automatically
 - Simple configuration
   - Slingshot is configured through a simple `.slingshot.yaml` file declared in the project's root directory
   - This format is documented in [docs/config.md](docs/config.md)

+Future features are planned on the [issue tracker](https://github.com/mattyoung101/slingshot/issues).

+### Current state
+Slingshot is very close to a 1.0.0 release, with a few remaining tasks to do.
+I'm working on adding more completion items and testing the server on larger projects.
+It's probably useful in moderately complicated SystemVerilog projects right now - feel free to give it a spin and report any issues you encounter!

+### Timeline
+Slingshot is being actively developed for my processor design thesis project (expected to start midway through 2024).
+My aim is to get a 1.0.0 release out before the start of the thesis, and then provide light maintenance and improvements over the next 1 year while I complete my thesis.

 ## Building and running
 ### Building and environment
 **Important:** Slingshot currently only runs on Linux and other *nix systems.
-Windows is not currently supported, and no support is currently planned.
+Windows is not supported, and no support is currently planned (unless specifically requested).

 You need Java 17 or higher.